Transition2014/alx-system_engineering-devops/0x02-shell_redirections/README.md

 display the last 10 lines of /etc/passwd. display the first 10 lines of /etc/passwd.
-Script that display the third line the file iacta .
+Script that display the third line the file iacta . write a shell script to create a file name exactly contiaining the text best school.